openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 * 7/25, updated meta picture, specify that object metadata is system, redo reconstructor section
 * 7/31, added traceability to trello cards via section numbers and numbered task items, added a bunch of sections
 * 8/5, updated middleware section, container_sync section, removed 3.3.3.7 as dup, refactoring section, create common interface to proxy nodes, partial PUT handling, removed dependency on obj sysmet patch, sync'd with trello
+* 8/23, many updates to reconstructor section based on con-call from 8/22.
+Also added notes about not deleting on PUT where relevant and updated sections referencing closed Trello cards
+* 9/4, added section in reconstructor on concurrency

 1. Summary
 ----------